icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for RDDS Inaccuracy Complaint Form does not have links."
 }
 ```
-4. With the links array above, validate that it contains one link object with an href property of “https://icann.org/wicf”.
+4. Test case [-46704](#id-testCase-46704){ #id-testCase-46704 }: With the links array above, validate that it contains one link object with an href property of “https://icann.org/wicf”.
 ```json
 {
   "code": -46704,